1940 Latvian parliamentary election: Aftermath

 Along with its sister parliaments in Estonia (Riigivolikogu) and Lithuania (Liaudies Seimas), the newly elected People's Parliament (Tautas Saeima) convened on 21 July.
 It declared Latvia a Soviet republic and requested admission to the Soviet Union on the same day.
 The request was approved by the Soviet government on 5 August.
-This move was illegal under the constitution, which stipulated that a major change to the basic constitutional order could only be enacted after two-thirds of the electorate approved it via a plebiscite.
+This move violated the constitution, which stipulated that a major change to the basic constitutional order could only be enacted after two-thirds of the electorate approved it via a plebiscite.
 Soviet sources maintained that the election marked the culmination of a socialist revolution that the Latvian people carried out free of Soviet influence, and the "People's Parliament" was a democratic institution of the Latvian people that ultimately voted to join the Soviet Union.
-However, Baltic and Western sources maintained that the election was merely an attempt to give legal sanction to a Soviet occupation.
+However, Baltic and Western sources maintained that the election was merely an attempt to give legal sanction to the Soviet occupation.

-When Latvia declared independence in 1990, it contended that the 1940 election was illegal on several counts.
-According to the declaration, the election was conducted on the basis of an unconstitutional and illegal election law, and the election results were heavily falsified.
-It also noted that the Working People's Bloc was the only party allowed to contest the election out of 17 that submitted lists, and accused the bloc of deceiving the people about its intention to make Latvia part of the Soviet Union.
+When Latvia declared independence in 1990, it contended that the 1940 election was invalid on several counts.
+According to the declaration, the election was conducted in "a state of political terror" on the basis of an illegal and unconstitutional election law, and the election results were heavily falsified.
+It also noted that the Working People's Bloc was the only grouping allowed to contest the election out of 17 that submitted lists, and accused the bloc of deceiving the people about its intention to make Latvia part of the Soviet Union.
 It also noted that under the constitution, the People's Saeima did not have the authority to change the form of the state, but was required to submit such changes to the people for approval in a referendum.
 On this basis, the declaration argued that all acts of the People's Saeima, including the request to join the Soviet Union, were ipso facto void.
+It also maintained that Latvia did not need to follow the process of secession from the Soviet Union, since the Soviet takeover was invalid under both international law and Latvian law.
+Latvia's official position since 1990 is that the declaration was reasserting an independence that still de jure existed even though it had de facto lost its independence after the Soviet takeover.